vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/ssorule.md

 ```

-**NOTE**: SSORule CRD is only supported for Enhanced Virtual Hosting (EVH).
-The OAuth and SAML settings will only be configured on virtual services when EVH is enabled.
+**NOTE**: The SSORule CRD only supports configuration of OAuth and SAML SSO protocols currently.
+Also, SSORule CRD is only supported for Enhanced Virtual Hosting (EVH).
 When the shard virtual service size is **LARGE** or **MEDIUM** or **SMALL**, the OAuth and SAML settings will only be configured on the EVH child virtual services.

 ### Specific usage of SSORule CRD